How to shuffle a string in Python

 print(shuffle_with_choice("python"))--OUTPUT--thpony

-This technique takes a more hands-on approach, building the shuffled string one character at a time.
-It relies on a while loop that continues as long as there are characters left to be picked from the initial list.
+This method builds a new shuffled string by picking characters one by one.
+It uses a while loop that continues as long as there are characters left in the list created from the original string.

 - Inside the loop,

-random.choice()selects a single random character. - The character is appended to the new string.
+random.choice()selects a random character from the list. - This character is then appended to the

-chars.remove(char)takes that character out of the list, ensuring it isn’t chosen again.
+chars.remove(char)takes the chosen character out of the list, ensuring it isn't picked again.

 Using a custom shuffle loop